markdicksonjr/work/README.md

 // start the dispatcher, using 8 workers and up to 100 queued jobs maxWorkers := 8
 maxJobQueueSize := 100
-dispatcher := work.NewDispatcher(maxJobQueueSize, maxWorkers, doWork, fmt.Printf)
+dispatcher := work.NewDispatcher(maxJobQueueSize, maxWorkers, doWork)
 dispatcher.Run()

 // do something that loads up the jobs repeatedly (here, we use a for loop)